According to Gallup research, only 12% workers say their company does a good job of onboarding.

 Here are additional ways to enhance onboarding new employees:

-- Checking voluntary employee turnover rates: if they’re on the high side among new starters, a better onboarding process can help.
+- Checking voluntary employee turnover rates: If they’re on the high side among new starters, a better onboarding process can help.

-- Looking at time-to-productivity rates: measure this KPI by working out the number of days it takes new hires to become productive, then divide this number by the total number of new employees in a time period.
+- Looking at time-to-productivity rates: Measure this KPI by working out the number of days it takes new hires to become productive, then divide this number by the total number of new employees in a time period.
 Short rates are great news and show that your onboarding processes are effective at getting new hires up to speed.

-- Questioning if new hires are implementing their training: if they’re not completing or implementing the required new job training, it’s time to check in and review if you’ve allocated enough training time in the orientation process.
+- Questioning if new hires are implementing their training: If they’re not completing or implementing the required new job training, it’s time to check in and review if you’ve allocated enough training time in the orientation process.

 - Continuously iterate the onboarding process: Establishing a feedback loop helps review your onboarding processes regularly and address any identified issues quickly.
 Encourage managers and human resources teams to collaborate and share insights to make onboarding even better over time.

-- Introducing structured feedback sessions: conduct one-on-one or group feedback sessions with new employees in the first week at least.
+- Introducing structured feedback sessions: Conduct one-on-one or group feedback sessions with new employees in the first week at least.
 Encourage in-depth discussions and provide an opportunity to express their thoughts, concerns, and suggestions.

 - Providing mentoring and buddy programs: Pairing new employees with experienced mentors or buddies helps them navigate your organization, fosters relationships, and gives them access to an unofficial support system during their first month or so.